Southern Connecticut Owls: Volleyball

 SCSU's volleyball program had its most successful seasons in 2017–18 and in 2018–19.
 The Owls had their first National Tournament berth in 2017 with a record of 24–11.
 They ended their campaign in the second round of the National Tournament when they lost to New Haven.
-In 2018, the Owls won their first-ever NE-10 Conference Title against American International College.
+In 2018, the Owls won their first-ever NE-10 Conference Title against American International.
 The Owls then had their second berth into the National Tournament, bust lost in the first round.

 National championships

 The Owls have won ten NCAA team national championships.